samocorp/superprocessor/README.md

 > the perfect wrapper for subprocess.run

+## Goal

+Write Shell commands in Python with ease.

 ## Description

 This module is meant to ease use of `subprocess.run`, minimizing and reducing all possible edge cases that are prone to come with use of traditional `run()`.

-## Goal

-Write Shell commands in Python with ease!

 ## Dependencies